codedragon/stacktrace/slides.md

+## The stack is a list of the steps we have started, but not completed so far

-## A stacktrace is just the stack at the moment something goes wrong
+## A stacktrace is the stack at the moment something has obviously gone wrong

-## It is entirely possible that something will go wrong and it will
-## not be noticed until later.
-So the step where the problem actually is may
-## not be in the stacktrace.

-## For example: we put salt in the syrup instead of sugar and no one caught it until
-## tasting.
-Much harder to troubleshoot.